 Cinco de Mayo is one of two major Mexican-themed holidays that are celebrated annually in Vancouver.
 Cinco de Mayo happens on May 5th (as the name of the event translated from Spanish would suggest) and various events take place on the fifth and during the week and weekend(s) around that date.

-One of the largest Cinco de Mayo events in Vancouver is the annual Casa de Amigos on Robson fiesta that features Mexican market vendors, luchador wrestling shows, Mariachi music and other cultural activities at Robson Square.
+One of the largest Cinco de Mayo events in Vancouver used to be the annual Casa de Amigos on Robson fiesta that featured Mexican market vendors, luchador wrestling shows, Mariachi music and other cultural activities at Robson Square.
 The event, however, hasn’t happened for a few years.

 September 16th is Independence Day in Mexico and on a Saturday around that time Vancouver’s Mexican community celebrates with a major full-day event.
-Similar to the Cinco de Mayo celebrations, the September event includes vendors selling Mexican foods and souvenirs, Mariachi bands playing Mexican music and thousands of Lower Mainland Mexicans and other Vancouverites having a wonderful time.
+Similar to the Cinco de Mayo celebrations, the September event included vendors selling Mexican foods and souvenirs, Mariachi bands played Mexican music and thousands of Lower Mainland Mexicans and other Vancouverites having a wonderful time.

 In recent years the September 16th celebrations have taken place at the Roundhouse in Yaletown.
-Beginning in 2017, however, the festivities have been held at Robson Square in the form of Market Mexico.
+In 2017 and 2018, however, the festivities were held at Robson Square in the form of Market Mexico.
 To our knowledge, the event hasn’t happened again since.